Based on my personal experience, below are the 8 key data science team roles to think about when building and leading a data science team.

 Data Science Developer

 Data Science Developers design, develop, and code large data (science) analytics applications to support scientific or enterprise/business processes.
 This role enables models to be deployed (i.e., use a model in production) and requires some expertise in data science, as well as knowledge of how to effectively develop software applications.
-Sometimes this role is known as an ML engineer.
+Sometimes this role is known as a machine learning engineer.

 Data/Business Analysts analyze a large variety of data to extract information about system, service, or organization performance and present them in usable/actionable form.
 They better shape a problem for the data scientist to explore.

-The process master acts as a coach, facilitator, impediment remover as well as helping everyone involved understand and embrace the project values, principles, and practices to aid the organization obtain exceptional results.
+The process master (known as a Scrum Master in Scrum teams) acts as a coach, facilitator, impediment remover as well as helping everyone involved understand and embrace the project values, principles, and practices to aid the organization obtain exceptional results.

 Subject Matter Expert